mhuangw/KIND_WebPortal/README.md

 npm install --save @ionic-native/youtube-video-player
 </code>

+# Running the app on your phone

+Ionic has a mobile application called Ionic DevApp that allows you to run Ionic apps on your phone.
+To do this, download the app and login with the appropriate credentials.
+Start the Ionic app on your computer using the instructions above.
+Make sure your phone and computer are connected to the same network and the app should show up on your phone as well.

 # Deliverable #1: landing page with helpful documents for the children and attorneys
 User Scenario: